-We compete with similar enterprises in our respective areas of operation.
-The principal elements of competition are rates, terms of service and flexibility and reliability of service.
-Our competitors include public and private energy companies that have greater financial resources and access to supplies of natural gas, NGLs and crude oil than us.
-Some of these competitors may expand or construct gathering, processing, transportation and storage systems that would create additional competition for the services we provide to our customers.
-Excess pipeline capacity in the regions served by our interstate pipelines could also increase competition and adversely impact our ability to renew or enter into new contracts with respect to our available capacity when existing contracts expire.
-In addition, our customers that are significant producers of natural gas or crude oil may develop their own gathering, processing, transportation and storage systems in lieu of using ours.
-Our ability to renew or replace existing contracts with our customers at rates sufficient to maintain current revenues and cash flows could be adversely affected by the activities of our competitors and customers.
-Further, natural gas utilized as a fuel competes with other forms of energy available to end-users, including electricity, coal and liquid fuels.
-Increased demand for such forms of energy at the expense of natural gas could lead to a reduction in demand for natural gas gathering, processing, transportation and storage services.
+We compete with other midstream service providers in our areas of operation.
+The principal elements of competition for both gathering and processing services and transportation and storage services are rates, terms of service, flexibility and reliability.
+Our competitors include other midstream service providers, including those affiliated with producers, that may have greater financial resources or greater access to new volumes of natural gas, NGLs and crude oil than we do.
+Our competitors may create additional competition by expanding existing or constructing new gathering, processing, transportation and storage systems.
+Our producer customers may become competitors by developing their own midstream systems.
+Excess gathering processing, transportation or storage capacity in the areas we serve may increase competitive pressure by decreasing rates and adversely impact our ability to renew existing or enter into new contracts.
+Natural gas, NGLs and crude oil used as or to produce fuel compete with other forms of energy, including electricity and coal.
+Increased demand for one form of energy over another could lead to a reduction in demand for associated midstream services.
 All of these competitive pressures could adversely affect our financial position, results of operations and ability to make cash distributions to unitholders.